Ready to shed 12 pounds in 2 weeks? You could on The Omni Diet by Tana Amen, RN.

 Is It Good for Certain Conditions?

 The Omni Diet is appropriate for anyone living with diabetes, high blood pressure, and heart disease.
 If you have high cholesterol, be sure to check with your doctor about the recommendations for coconut oil, which is high in saturated fat.
 Because the primary source of calories is plant-based foods, the diet is low in cholesterol.
-Limiting starchy carbs and sugar may be especially helpful for people with diabetes; just be sure to check with your doctor about changes to medication.
+Limiting starchy carbs and sugar may be especially helpful for people with diabetes; just be sure to check with your doctor if you plan to follow this diet.

 The Final Word